gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

    This is not integral to the proposal and if necessary can be sliced off and we can allow only for tuples to only have a single homogenous tuple element.

-2. We propose adding a series of builtin inits for homogenous tuples to make it easier to initialize homogenous tuples.
+2. We propose adding a series of pre-defined builtin initializers for homogenous tuples to ease homogenous tuple initialization.
 Specifically:

-   * `init(repeating: repeatedValue: Element)`: This will allow for users to easily initialize a large tuple all with the same value:
+   * `init(repeating: repeatedValue: Element)`: This will allow for users to easily initialize a large tuple all with the same value such as nil or a sentinel value:
      ```swift
      let x = (128 x Int)(repeating: 0)
+     let y = (128 x UnsafePointer<MyDataType>)(repeating: sentinelValue)
      ```
      NOTE: Since the actual number of elements in the homogenous tuple is fixed, we do not need to pass in the count.